yemdilara/Password-Dataset-Organizer/README.md

    - When saving passwords to files, create a new file in the same folder if the current one exceeds 10,000 passwords.

 5. **Case Sensitivity and Preventing Duplicates:**
-   - Consider case sensitivity when indexing passwords and prevent the same password from being recorded multiple times.
+   - Consider case sensitivity when indexing passwords and prevent the same password from being recorded multiple times

 ### Search Function
 6. **Password Search:**